Marshall wins first-ever College Cup 1-0 over Indiana in OT

 Herbert Endeley scored in the 79th minute and Indiana advanced to the championship with a 1-0 semifinal victory over Pittsburgh on Friday night.

+“We did everything we could to win that game.
+It’s the hardest I’ve ever seen this team work,” Indiana defender A.J.
+Palazzolo said.
+“We just couldn’t find the moment to get that goal.
+But we had belief.
+They just had a little lucky goal there at the end.
+But they’re a great side.”

-The Thundering Herd, boosted by a large contingent of fans, peppered Indiana goalkeeper with shots, but goalkeeper Roman Celentano made seven saves, including his dive to deflect Vinicius Fernandes’ shot to the corner in the 23rd minute.
+The Thundering Herd peppered Indiana goalkeeper Roman Celentano, who made seven saves, including his dive to deflect Vinicius Fernandes’ shot to the corner in the 23rd minute.
 Celentano had 10 shutouts going into the final.

-Victor Bezzera’s free kick was stopped by Semmle in the 49the minute, but Indiana was offside.
+Victor Bezzera’s free kick was stopped by Marshall goalkeeper Oliver Semmle in the 49the minute, but Indiana was offside.
 Semmle finished with one save.

+Roberts’ breakthrough goal came amid a scramble in front of the net.
+Celentano stopped a Marshall shot, but the ball came down and hit the post, and Roberts popped it into the net.

+“Luckily I’m in the right place at the right time, and that’s what we train for,” Roberts said.
+“I make that run 20-30 times in the game but it takes that one time for the ball to drop, and as coach always says, `We love tap-ins.’
+It was the best way to finish this incredible season.”

 The men’s College Cup has gone to overtime 17 times, and seven times it has gone to penalties.